 Bacon, Francis (1909 – 1992)

-The British painter Francis Bacon was one of the most important figures of international postwar modernism.
-During the 1940s and 1950s he developed a characteristic painting format that he used throughout his career, generally featuring an isolated figure within an armature or stage-like setting.
-Bacon’s work is renowned for its raw emotional appeal and also its ability to convey an existential sense of the human condition.
+British painter, Francis Bacon was one of the most important figures of international post-war Modernism.
+During the 1940s and 1950s, he developed a characteristic painting format used throughout his career, generally featuring an isolated figure within an armature or stage-like setting.
+Bacon’s work is renowned for its raw emotional appeal, and also its ability to convey an existential sense of the human condition.
 Much of his early life was spent in Anglo-Irish houses near Dublin until, in 1926, his father expelled him from the family home.
-In 1927 he spent some time in Berlin, Paris and Chantilly; on returning to London Bacon set himself up as an interior decorator.
+In 1927, he spent some time in Berlin, Paris, and Chantilly; on returning to London, Bacon set himself up as an interior decorator.
 His painting developed sporadically until Three Studies for Figures at the Base of a Crucifixion (1944) attracted considerable critical attention.
-During the 1950s a series of variations on Velazquez’s Portrait of Pope Innocent X (1650) supported the development of his international reputation, consolidated with a major retrospective at the Tate in 1962.
+During the 1950s, a series of variations on Diego Velazquez’s Portrait of Pope Innocent X (c.
+1650) supported the development of Bacon’s international reputation, consolidated by a major retrospective at the Tate in 1962.
 In 1970, however, on the eve of his major retrospective exhibition at Grand Palais, Paris, his former lover George Dyer died of an overdose, a tragedy Bacon later commemorated in a group of triptychs.
-After this event he withdrew considerably from the Soho Bohemia in which he had played such a leading role during the previous two decades.
-Bacon himself died in Madrid in1992, and in 2000 the reconstruction of his London studio at 7 Reece Mews opened in Dublin City Gallery the Hugh Lane.
+After this event he withdrew considerably from Soho Bohemia, in which he had played such a leading role during the previous two decades.

 Francis Bacon Pope II, 1951